JHU-PL-Lab/www-pl/ocaml/lecture.md

     - Example: `List.map` is an invocation of the map function in the built-in `List` module.
     - Modules always start with a Capital letter, just like variant labels.
 * We now study how we can build and use our own OCaml modules
-* (We focus here on building modules via files; there are other methods in OCaml which we skip)
+  - We focus here on building modules via files; there are other methods in OCaml which we skip
+  - The FbDK you will use for writing interpreters and typecheckers uses modules so it will help to understand whats going on with it

 #### Making a module